sf-wdi-21/notes/week-03/day-01-bootstrap-orm/dawn-bootstrap/readme.md

 ###Responsiveness

-Bootstraps grid system is very similar to what we have just implemented except one thing.
-It is also responsive.
+Bootstrap's grid system is very similar to what we have just implemented except one thing: It is also *responsive*.

 Websites that are designed responsively adjust to different screen sizes.
 Media queries and percentages are key to designing responsive sites, and that's just how bootstrap does it!